iminoso/monitor/docs/design.md

 As the application is running, client side events can be handled through callback functions defined in the template in the LiveView process.
-This allows the client to interact directly with the server, and as such no additional frontend library for state management (ie. React or Ember), is required.
+This allows the client to interact directly with the server, and as such **no additional frontend library for state management (ie. React or Ember), is required**.

 ## Design Walkthrough and Explanation